Lucid's Philosophy on Acoustic Musical Recordings

 instruments/voices up-close, so that the recording microphones capture the original

-'live' sound - not the sound of the loudspeakers.
+'live' acoustic sound of the performer/instrument - not the sound of the loudspeakers.
 Then create an

 'artificial' hall ambience without the sound of the PA system in